 4. FAT Organizing

 When I was an admin, my boss introduced me to “FAT” organizing, which is an acronym for“File, Act, or Toss”.
 The stack of papers on my desk decreased dramatically when I started using this method.
-When mail is opened at home, you either file important papers, pay the bill, or recycle the junk.
+When mail is opened at home, you either FILE important papers, PAY (act) the bill, or RECYCLE (toss) the junk.
 If you read a magazine, file favorite pics, articles, or recipes in a binder, and then toss the magazine.
-Getting a handle on all the paper stacks in your home may take some time, but by tackling one pile at a time, it will get done.
-Get rid of old, unnecessary paperwork, keeping just what is legally necessary for taxes, insurance, medical, etc. Sort sentimental items and store them together.
+Getting a handle on all the paper in your home may take some time, but by tackling one pile at a time, it will get done!
+Keep only the paper that is legally necessary for taxes, insurance, medical, etc. Sort sentimental items and store them together.

 More ideas for collections/multiples: fabric can be wrapped around small pieces of cardboard and stored on a shelf like books; use a laundry bag for a collection of sport balls; I use spice racks found at thrift stores for my paint bottles; we have a stack of six sticker-covered flea market trunks in the basement for holiday decorations.
 This is the tip of the iceberg…just think outside the box for collection storage.